netbox-community/go-netbox/docs/InventoryItemTemplateRequest.md

 ### NewInventoryItemTemplateRequest

-`func NewInventoryItemTemplateRequest(deviceType DeviceTypeRequest, name string, ) *InventoryItemTemplateRequest`
+`func NewInventoryItemTemplateRequest(deviceType BriefDeviceTypeRequest, name string, ) *InventoryItemTemplateRequest`

 NewInventoryItemTemplateRequest instantiates a new InventoryItemTemplateRequest object This constructor will assign default values to properties that have it defined,